jovanmaks/arka_blender/README.md

-[Arka]
-[Arka] is a Blender plugin designed to enhance 3D object manipulation and layout optimization.
+Arka is a Blender plugin designed to enhance 3D object manipulation and layout optimization.
 This tool focuses on extracting edges from 3D objects and efficiently packing them on a surface using advanced bin packing techniques.

 Features
 Extract larger edges from 3D objects and convert them into flat rectangles.